Sunday, November 30, 2025

 The Trump Way!

 As a kid, did you like watching the circus show?
 I did.
 And, immensely!
 Thrill it used to be looking at the nattily dressed women acrobats swinging in the air.
 Terror mixed with fearful fascination it used to be watching the lion and tiger treats!
-The best, however, used to be the clown with his chubby cheeks, tomato red.
+Despite such adrenaline high's, the best, however, used to be the clown with his chubby cheeks, tomato red.
 Good he used to be especially at the volte-face

 Despite all my sympathies for the welfare of the circus artists, mostly from poor families and extremely ill-paid, and despite my melting heart of the PETA variety, at times, let me confess, I have missed the circus show.
 Wanna know why?
 Yes, it is the clown and his flip-flops!